yennanliu/CS_basics/doc/DB_note.md

 	- Culstered index
 		- Only one per table
 		- Saved in the `DB hard disk`
-		- Use "B-Tree" as data structure with components : Root/intermediate/leaf node
+		- Use "B-Tree" (Balanced Tree) as data structure with components : Root/intermediate/leaf node
+		- Heap (when no index, data is non-ordering) ->  B-tree (when index, data is ordering)
+		- If `primary key` already set, DB will set primary key as culstered index by default
 		- ***AVOID*** set `frequent updated`column as culstered index, since the system has to spend time on data reordering when every time data updated
 		- ***AVOID*** set `unique data` column as culstered index, since this index is not an `effieicnt filter` for `where` sql syntax
 		- ***AVOID*** set `too long/much` column as culstered index, since it will give system heavy loading where reordering